pl48415/openvpn-install-advanced/README.md

 Using TCP server with port 443 can bypass some network firewalls that block OpenVPN traffic.

+Added an option to force all unencrypted traffic go through privoxy+HAVP+ClamAV.
+Privoxy is used for increased privacy and ad blocking.
+After privoxy all traffic goes to HAVP and is scanned with ClamAV.
+It is recommended to use system with at least 1GB of ram for these features.

 # Installation
 `wget git.io/vcIGP --no-check-certificate -O openvpn-install-advanced.sh; bash openvpn-install-advanced.sh`
+This script has been tested on Debian 8 and should also work on Ubuntu.